nxck2005/c-modern-approach-solutions/README.md

 ## Issues

+This repository is still a work in progress!
 If you encounter any issues with the solutions or have suggestions for improvements, please open an issue in the repository.

 ## I want to contribute answers!